Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Utah State Stats and Trends

-- Utah State has three wins against the spread in three games this year.
+- Thus far this season Utah State is undefeated against the spread.

-- The Aggies have been underdogs by 9 points or more two times this year and have covered the spread every time.
+- The Aggies have always covered the spread this year when underdogs by 9 points or more.

-- Utah State's games this season have gone over the point total two times in three opportunities (66.7%).
+- Utah State's games this year have hit the over on two of three set point totals (66.7%).

-- When Utah State records more than 23.3 points, it is 3-0 against the spread and 3-0 overall.
+- Utah State is 3-0 against the spread and 3-0 overall in games when it puts up more than 23.3 points.

-- Utah State is 3-0 against the spread and 3-0 overall when the team picks up more than 412.3 yards.
+- When Utah State picks up more than 412.3 yards, the team is 3-0 against the spread and 3-0 overall.

 - This year the Aggies have four turnovers, five fewer than the Broncos have takeaways (9).